 NOTE: Today's activities must be done in teams of one or two.
-There are now twice as many computers in the room, and twice as many lab notebooks.
-Please split up into pairs or find a computer and notebook to work alone; no teams of 3 or 4 today!
-As usual, don't forget to write your name or names on the first blank page of your notebook before you start.
+There are now twice as many computers in the room, and twice as many TERM booklets.
+Please split up into pairs or find a computer and booklet to work alone; no teams of 3 or 4 today!
+As usual, don't forget to write your name or names on the front of your booklet before you start.
 Also put the date and number your pages.